A simple virtual element-based flux recovery on quadtree: Conclusion

 \section{Conclusion}

-A postprocessed flux with the minimum $\hdiv$ continuity requirement is constructed for tensor-product type finite element.
+A postprocessed flux with the minimum $\bm{H}(\mathrm{div})$ continuity requirement is constructed for tensor-product type finite element.
 The implementation can be easily ported to finite element on quadtree to make use the vast existing finite element libraries in the engineering community.
-Theoretically, the local error indicator is efficient, and the global estimator is shown to be reliable under the assumptions that (a) the mesh has bounded irregularities, and (b) the diffusion coefficient is a quasi-monotone piecewise constant.
+Theoretically, the local error indicator is efficient, and the global estimator is shown to be reliable under the assumptions that (i) the mesh has bounded irregularities, and (ii) the diffusion coefficient is a quasi-monotone piecewise constant.
 Numerically, we have observed that both the local error indicator and the global estimator are efficient and reliable (in the asymptotic regime), respectively.
 Moreover, the recovery-based estimator is more accurate than the residual-based one.

 However, we do acknowledge that the technical tool involving interpolation is essentially limited to $1$-irregular meshes in reliability.
 A simple weighted averaging has restrictions and is hard to generalize to $hp$-finite elements, or discretization on curved edges/isoparametric elements.
-Nevertheless, we have shown that the flexibility of the virtual element framework allows further modification of the space to recovery a flux in to cater one's needs.
-A generalization to interface problem with curved edges is currently an on-going work in \cite{Cao;Chen:2018Equilibrated}.
+Nevertheless, we have shown that the flexibility of the virtual element framework allows further modification of the space in which we perform the flux recovery to cater the needs.